Sundeltop/selenide-project-sample/README.md

 2. run `mvn allure:serve`

 ## Run options:
 + By default, tests are being run with local browser binaries.
 To run browsers in Selenoid add `-Dmode=remote` in run configuration.
-Make sure to have Selenoid listeting on `http://localhost:4444`.
+Make sure to have Selenoid listening on `http://localhost:4444`.
 Selenoid documentation can be found [here](https://aerokube.com/selenoid/latest/#_quick_start_guide);
 + To run tests in different browser use `-Dselenide.browser=$BROWSER`.
 List of supported browsers by Selenide can be found in [documentation](https://selenide.org/documentation.html).